anishk18/mygitrepo/README.md

 # mygitrepo
-repo to bs practice session
+THis is first repo to show version control on git